 In fact, a survey by Bluedot found the use of restaurant curbside pickup has only continued to increase as the pandemic has worn on.
 As Bluedot reveals, 67% of consumers were using curbside pickup as often or more frequently in January of 2021, compared to 45% in April of 2020.

 And while curbside pickup may seem like a major departure from the traditional dining experience, these figures are unsurprising given the many benefits of restaurant curbside pickup.
-For customers, curbside pickup is not just a safe way to visit a restaurant during the pandemic, but it’s also a very convenient way to grab takeout.
+For customers, online ordering and curbside pickup is not just a safe way to visit a restaurant during the pandemic, but it’s also a very convenient way to grab takeout.
 In most cases, customers don’t even have to get out of their car to collect their order.

 And curbside pickup isn’t just popular with customers.
 Curbside pickup restaurant operations are also great for business because they provide a low-cost way to offer takeout – especially for restaurants without drive-thru ordering systems.
-And unlike third-party delivery apps, curbside takeout allows restaurants to offer a quick and convenient takeout option at no extra cost per order.
+And unlike third-party food delivery apps, curbside takeout allows restaurants to offer a quick and convenient takeout option at no extra cost per order.